camunda/camunda-docs-static/get-started/content/dmn11/model.md

 Return to Eclipse.
 Right-click the project folder and click *Refresh*.
 This synchronizes the new DMN file with Eclipse.

+In order for eclipse to automatically sychronize the workspace with the filesystem, consider [configuring auto-sync in eclipse][auto-sync].

 {{< get-tag repo="camunda-get-started-dmn" tag="Step-3" >}}

+[auto-sync]: /manual/modeler/camunda-modeler/tips/#eclipse-project-synchronization